Thursday, January 7, 2016

 "For to us was the gospel preached, as well as to them: but the word preached did not profit them, not being mixed with faith in them that heard it" (Hebrews 4:2—KJV).

-These people simply did not believe that the values God gave them through Moses were worthwhile keeping.
-The values we are talking about are those that originate from the only ten words ever written by the Finger of God.
+These people simply did not believe that the values God gave them through Moses were worth keeping.
+The values we are talking about are those that originate from the only words ever written by the Finger of God.
 These are the Ten Commandments that speak about God and our relationships in life.
-But many of the people did not accept these to be valid.
-Like so many intellectuals today, they probably thought the Ten Commandments are just some man-made version of existing rules or regulations that had been created by some pharaoh in Egypt and transcribed from the Egyptian Book of the Dead., when in fact they were written by God Himself (Ex 31:18; Deut.
-5:22).
+However, many of the people did not accept these as valid.
+Like so many intellectuals today, even after hearing them, they probably thought the Ten Commandments were just some manmade version of existing rules or regulations created by some pharaoh in Egypt and transcribed from the Egyptian Book of the Dead, when in fact they were written by God Himself (Ex 31:18; 34:1; Deut.
+5:22; 9:10).

 Jesus made the point that if people did not believe what Moses wrote, they would not believe in the resurrection of the dead; neither would they believe in what He had to say.
-Largely, this has to do with the Ten Commandments.
-Because if people do not believe that the Ten Commandments, written by God Himself, are valid as a guide for living, those people will not believe that the Almighty can raise the dead—basically, they do not care; except when they do, they will find that is is too late to change their fate.
-They had their chance, but they preferred a rebellious dance to the tune of sin and death, played by the god of this world; excitedly being caught up in the surreptitious influence of deception and disobedience promoted by the prince of the power of the air and being in bondage to gods of which they know not (cf. Col. 2:8; Eph.
+Largely, this has to do with the Ten Commandments, because if people do not believe that the Ten Commandments, written by God Himself, are valid as a guide for living, they will not believe that the Almighty can raise the dead.
+Essentially, they do not care; but when they do, they will find that it is too late to change their fate.
+They had their chance, but they preferred a rebellious dance to the tune of sin and death, played by the god of this world.
+They embraced this excitedly, caught up in the surreptitious influence of deception and disobedience promoted by the Prince of the Power of the Air, and trapped in bondage to gods of which they knew not (cf. Col. 2:8; Eph.
 2:2; Gal.
-4:8), seeming changing their morality at will and rejecting the absolute standard.
+4:8), seemingly changing their morals at will and rejecting the absolute standard.

 Morality

 A sense of morality enables everyone to have faith in values that cannot be seen.
-Morality is the very thing that enables us to have faith in God.
+Morality is the very thing that allows us to have faith in God.
 We cannot see God, but we believe the unseen exists.
-To believe in God is to believe in the unseen, and to believe in things, which we are unable to see with our eyes, such as love, hope, goodwill and trust.
+To believe in God is to believe in the unseen and in things that we are unable to see with our eyes, such as love, hope, goodwill, and trust.
 Everybody has a degree of morality.
-Even among criminals, there are unwritten codes of what are acceptable forms of moral conduct.
-Whereas most people agree that murder and stealing are not acceptable conduct, and neither are they conducive towards good community relations; criminals, on the other hand, tend not have any compunction about committing those crimes, which are essentially breaking the Ten Commandments.
-Yet criminals might consider breaking particular criminal codes of secrecy as a worse offense.
+Even among criminals, there are unwritten codes regarding acceptable forms of moral conduct.
+While most people agree that murder and stealing are not acceptable behaviors and are not conducive to good community relations, criminals, on the other hand, tend not to have any compunction about committing those crimes, which essentially break the Ten Commandments.
+Yet, criminals might consider breaking particular criminal codes of secrecy a worse offense.
 This just goes to show that humankind has an inherent ability to distinguish between what is acceptable behavior and what is not.
-Even thieves are known not to steal from each other, and murderers know that there are limitations as to whom they can murder before they themselves are killed.
-Life has its sanctity even among murderers and criminals; for the same sense of inner witness tells each one good and evil exists.
+Even thieves are known not to steal from each other, and murderers understand that there are limitations on whom they can murder before they themselves are killed.
+Life has its sanctity even among murderers and criminals, for the same sense of inner witness tells each one that good and evil exist.

 False Conscience

 Morality can be distorted.
-People can develop what the psychoanalyst Freud termed a “superego”.
+People can develop what the psychoanalyst Freud termed a “superego.”
 A superego is, in effect, a false conscience.
-This is because a superego is not based on what we can call our natural internal recognition of right and wrong, but on cultural mores of what is right or wrong.
+This is because a superego is not based on what we can call our natural internal recognition of right and wrong.
+Freud’s concept of the superego is based upon cultural mores of what is considered right or wrong.

-What happened in the Sikh’s case is evidence of the facility of the superego at work (overtime, in his case) and not the inner recognition of right and wrong that naturally originates from the spirit, which is placed by the Creator in every human.
-Man-made guilt is often mistaken for the guilt that comes from having knowingly sinned against God by breaking one of the Ten Commandments.
+What happened in the Sikh’s case is evidence of the superego at work (overtime, in his case) and not the inner recognition of right and wrong that naturally originates from the spirit, which is placed by the Creator in every human.
+Manmade guilt is often mistaken for the guilt that comes from having knowingly sinned against God by breaking one of the Ten Commandments.

-Morality is distorted when people put higher values on trees and animals than human life.
-When people start creating artificial values and developing a false conscience, they lose their belief in God as their Creator, the Judge of all humankind, Who will call everyone into account for what they have done in their lives.
-People might profess religious practices, but then become caught up in false beliefs, like vainly counting beads, or repeating certain phrases over and over again in the hope this will bring them forgiveness for sins.
+Morality is distorted when people place higher values on trees and animals than on human life.
+When people start creating artificial values and developing a false conscience, they lose their belief in God as their Creator, the Judge of all humankind, who will call everyone into account for what they have done in their lives.
+People might profess religious practices but then become caught up in false beliefs, such as vainly counting beads or repeating certain phrases over and over again in the hope that this will bring them forgiveness for their sins.

-Within the history of Christendom (the so-called Christian world) there have been many atrocities committed in the name of religion or the name of Jesus Christ.
-These atrocities have nothing to do with Lord Jesus Christ, but plenty to do with men who possessed warped consciences.
+Throughout the history of Christendom (the so-called Christian world), many atrocities have been committed in the name of religion or the name of Jesus Christ.
+These atrocities have nothing to do with the Lord Jesus Christ but plenty to do with men who possessed warped consciences.
 For instance, killing people because they did not agree with another group's interpretation of what the Bible states has occurred all too often.
-The murder of heretics has been condoned by Roman Catholics and Protestants.
-One such murder for the trumped-up crime of heresy was that of Michael Servetus; this was sanctioned by John Calvin and his cohorts.
-Even people today who defend this murder of Michael Servetus say that heresy is a grave sin.
-Yet these people overlook that hatred and murder keep people out of the Kingdom of God.
-Even if they possess brilliant intellects and can speak many languages and write volumes about what they believe is in the Bible, those that do such evil things are condemned as not possessing eternal life.
+The murder of heretics has been condoned by both Roman Catholics and Protestants.
+One such murder for the trumped-up crime of heresy was that of Michael Servetus, which was sanctioned by John Calvin and his cohorts.
+Even today, some people who defend the murder of Michael Servetus argue that heresy is a grave sin.
+Yet these individuals overlook the fact that hatred and murder keep people out of the Kingdom of God.
+Regardless of whether they possess brilliant intellects and can speak many languages or write volumes about what they believe is in the Bible, those given to hatred and murder are condemned as not possessing eternal life.

-The Bible clearly states what is sin.
-The Bible clearly states what is required of us if we are to be guaranteed eternal life.
-One of the reasons people have a distorted conscience is they do not understand the Ten Commandments.
-They may pay lip service to what God wrote with His Own Finger, but this is not understanding what they mean.
-If they did, as with the many other murders that have taken place for the so-called crime of heresy, Michael Servetus, a fellow believer in Lord Jesus Christ, would not have been burnt alive on the stake outside Geneva on that fatal day of October 27, 1553.
+The Bible clearly states what sin is and what is required of us if we are to be guaranteed eternal life.
+One of the reasons people have a distorted conscience is that they do not understand the Ten Commandments.
+They may pay lip service to what God wrote with His own finger but do not appear to understand the words that were written.
+If they did, as with the many other murders that have taken place for the so-called crime of heresy, Michael Servetus, a fellow believer in the Lord Jesus Christ, would not have been burned alive at the stake outside Geneva on that fatal day of October 27, 1553.
 For this is what the Bible says:

 Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father loves whoever has been born of him.
 By this we know that we love the children of God, when we love God and obey his commandments.
-For this is the love of God, that we keep his commandments.
+For this is the love of God, that we keep his command-ments.
 And his commandments are not burdensome.
-(1 John 5:1-3)
+(1 Jn 5:1-3)

 Everyone who hates his brother is a murderer, and you know that no murderer has eternal life abiding in him.
 By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
 (1 John 3:15-16)